alcrene/emd-paper-notebooks/Ex_UV.md

 For example, with data provided by solving an ODE, the correct way to increase the number of samples is to keep the time step $Δt$ fixed and to increase the integration time.
 Decreasing $Δt$ would NOT work: altough it results in more samples, they are also more correlated, and thus of “lesser quality”.

-In contrast, for a static relationship like the radiance of a black body, then we *do* want to keep the same upper and lower bounds but increase the density of points within those bounds.
+In contrast, for a static relationship like the spectral radiance of a black body, then we *do* want to keep the same upper and lower bounds but increase the density of points within those bounds.
 (Extending the bounds then would mean testing a different physical regime.)
 For static relationships, points can be generated independently, so generating more points within the same interval does increase statistical power.
 :::

 +++ {"editable": true, "slideshow": {"slide_type": ""}}